 We'll walk you through every step of the process after getting to know you and your unique needs.
 Book your consultation call for $49 and we’ll connect you to a trusted provider.

 The Benefits of Microdosing Psilocybin Mushrooms

-A psilocybin microdosing protocol helps not only in treating the specific symptoms of a disorder, but can be beneficial to anyone seeking to integrate a higher level of awareness into their lives.
-It allows users to observe the world from a more empathic perspective, and thus assists in our personal healing journeys by reframing our conditioned states of existence.
+A psilocybin microdosing protocol not only helps individuals address and treat mental health concerns, but can also be beneficial to anyone seeking to integrate a higher level of awareness into their lives.
+It allows users to observe the world from a more empathic perspective, and assists in our personal healing journeys by reframing our conditioned states of existence.

-We should note that because psychedelics are known as ‘non-specific amplifiers’ the benefits you experience are highly dependent on your individual physiology.
+We should note– because psychedelics are known as ‘non-specific amplifiers’ the benefits you experience are highly dependent on your individual physiology.
 Meaning that what becomes unveiled throughout your microdosing journey will be specific to your brain chemistry and personal life circumstances.

 Microdosing has been reported to improve focus and concentration, indicating potential efficacy in the management of Attention Deficit Hyperactivity Disorder (ADHD).
 It’s also been attributed to enhancements of creativity, critical thinking skills, motivation, and mental resilience in typically stress-inducing conditions.

 Anecdotal evidence supporting the pratice of microdosing mushrooms for mental health improvement has demonstrated reduced anxiety levels and very positive effects on people struggling with post traumatic stress disorder, treatment resistant depression or any major depressive disorder.

 In a 2019 study conducted by Vince Polito and Richard J. Stevenson, researchers collected the baseline measures of 93 participants.
 Participants were instructed to follow Fadiman’s protocol and submit daily reports.
 47.1% of the daily reports were made by participants microdosing psilocybin.